The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Evaluation Procedures

 \section{Evaluation Procedures}

 Figure~\ref{fig:models} shows the structure of our benchmark.
 It summarizes token-based approaches to LSCD and shows how their components and whole pipelines can be evaluated using our benchmark.
+The benchmark reflects the main LSCD approach illustrated in Figure~\ref{fig:runningex}, but also allows for simpler modeling, e.g. by skipping the clustering step.

 The central part shows the WSI-based approach to LSCD.
 It relies on WSI methods which cluster word usages based either on their contextualized embeddings or pairwise similarities between them calculated by a WiC model.
 If a WiC model is involved, we can evaluate it separately on all datasets containing human-labeled pairs of word usages by feeding these pairs and comparing the model predictions with the human labels.
 Spearman's and Pearson's correlation coefficients that compare rankings or scores predicted by humans and the WiC model are employed as metrics for the WiC task.

-A WSI method can also be evaluated as a whole by running it on a set of gold usages of each word, i.e. usages that have sense labels obtained either directly from human annotators, or by clustering word usage graphs.
-Clusterings obtained by the WSI method are compared against sense labels using Adjusted Rand Index~\citep{Hubert1985} as a the main metric.

-Finally, we can evaluate the whole LSCD pipelines using the standard LSCD metrics, i.e. F1-score for the binary classification tasks or Spearman's correlation with the gold word ranking for the JSD and COMPARE tasks.
+A WSI method can also be evaluated as a whole by running it on a set of gold usages of each word, i.e. usages that have sense labels obtained either directly from human annotators, or by clustering Word Usage Graphs.
+Clusterings obtained with the WSI method are compared against sense labels using the Adjusted Rand Index~\citep{Hubert1985} as a the main metric.
+Finally, we can evaluate the whole LSCD pipeline using the standard LSCD metrics, i.e. F1-score for the binary classification tasks or Spearman's correlation with the gold word ranking for the JSD and COMPARE tasks.

 We introduce standard splits for each dataset on the lemma level, i.e., certain target words are assigned to train/dev/test.
 We further provide possibility to evaluate on the previously introduced standard split from the CoMeDi shared task \citep{schlechtweg2025comedi}.
+Find an overview of the number of target words in this split in Appendix \ref{sec:comedisplit}.